Southern Culture on the Skids

 Southern Culture on the Skids, also sometimes known as SCOTS, is an American rock band from Chapel Hill, North Carolina.
-They became known as a tongue-in-cheek "party band" with an exaggerated "white trash" image and humorous lyrics inspired by the culture of the Southern United States.

 The band released their debut EP Voodoo Beach Party in 1984, followed by their self-titled debut album the following year.
-After these early releases, the band's line-up shifted due to a perceived lack in direction, and the band reemerged with a new sound which encompassed a multitude of genres.
+After these early releases, the band's line-up shifted due to a perceived lack of direction, and the band re-emerged with a new sound that encompassed a multitude of genres.